madlambda/nash/README.md

 # Motivation

 I needed to create test scripts to be running on different mount namespaces for testing a file server and various use cases.
 Using bash in addition to docker or rkt was not so good for various reasons.
 First, docker prior to version 1.10 doesn't support user namespaces, and then my `make test` would requires root privileges, but for docker 1.10 user namespace works still requires to it being enabled in the daemon flags (--userns-remap=?) making more hard to work on standard CIs (travis, circle, etc)...
-Another problem was that it was hard to maintain a script, that spawn docker container scripts inheriting environment variables from parent namespace (or host).
+Another problem was that it was hard to maintain a script, that spawn docker containers inheriting environment variables from parent namespace (or host).
 Docker treats the container as a different machine or VM, even calling the parent namespace as "host".
 This breaks the namespace sharing/unsharing idea of processes.
-What I wanted was a copy of the missing plan9 environment namespace to child namespaces.
+What I wanted was a copy of the missing plan9 'environment namespace' to child namespaces.

 # Want to contribute?